What Does the G7 Do?

 Are there alternatives to the G7?

 Many observers argue that the G20 was most effective during the 2007–08 global financial crisis.
 G20 leaders first met in Washington in 2008, after the fall of the investment bank Lehman Brothers.
 While such consensus has been harder to come by in the years since the crisis, G20 summits have been the occasion for setting ambitious goals.
-At the 2014 summit, hosted by Australia, leaders adopted a plan to boost their economies by a collective 2.1 percent, which they did not achieve.
+At the 2014 summit, hosted by Australia, leaders adopted a plan to boost their economies by a collective 2.1 percent by 2018, which they did not achieve.
 In Hangzhou, China, in 2016, President Barack Obama and Chinese President Xi Jinping used the summit to jointly announce their accession to the Paris Agreement.

 What’s next for the G7?